 Self-supervision

 The idea of this workflow is to pretrain the backbone model by solving a so-called pretext task without labels.
 This way, the model learns a representation that can be later transferred to solve a downstream task in a labeled (but smaller) dataset.
-In BiaPy we adopt two pretext tasks that you will need to choose with pretext_task variable below (controlled with PROBLEM.SELF_SUPERVISED.PRETEXT_TASK).
-The pretext tasks implemented in BiaPy are these:

 • Input: